Apply now to become a member of the EIT Governing Board

 Innovation Communities are a unique type of partnership within European innovation.
 Innovation Communities develop innovative products and services, foster new businesses, encourage growth and train a new generation of entrepreneurs.
 They address focused innovation topics and integrate public and private research organisations, innovative industries, higher education institutions, investors, start-ups and spin-offs into networks that combine the diverse competencies needed to make innovation happen.

-A steering committee will be in charge of identifying a list of potential candidates that will replace four current members whose term of office is coming to an end on 30 June 2018 and one member of the EIT Governing Board who recently resigned.
-The list of proposed candidates approved by the EIT Governing Board will be submitted to the European Commission in the autumn of 2017 for their nomination in first half of 2018.
+A steering committee will be in charge of identifying a list of potential candidates that will replace one out the four current members whose term of office is coming to an end on 30 June 2018 and one member of the EIT Governing Board who recently resigned.
+The list of proposed candidates approved by the EIT Governing Board will be submitted to the European Commission for their nomination in the second half of 2018.

-The recently set up Steering Committee consists of EIT Governing Board members Bruno Revellin-Falcoz (Chairperson), Elpida Keravnou- Papailiou and Maria Garaña Corces, professionals of the highest competence, providing a balance of expertise and backgrounds.
+The recently set up Steering Committee consists of EIT Governing Board members Bjorn Nilsson (Chairperson), Elpida Keravnou- Papailiou and Péter Lakatos, professionals of the highest competence, providing a balance of expertise and backgrounds.

 The Steering Committee will guarantee the independence, legitimacy and credibility of the selection process.
-The Steering Committee also consists of an alternate member and one observer from the European Commission.
+The Steering Committee also consists of one observer from the European Commission.

 More information on the background of the Steering Committee Members can be found HERE.